lgbouma/gyrojo/drivers/HOWTO.md

+Contents
+_0_ Run the field star gyro analysis
+_1_ Run the KOI gyrochronology analysis
+_2_ Run the KOI lithium analysis
+_3_ Multiply the gyro and lithium age posteriors, an entirely statistically unjustified procedure _4_ Other plots that will probably go into a manuscript

 --------------------
-To run the field star gyro analysis:
+_0_ Run the field star gyro analysis:

 1. `calc_field_gyro_posteriors.py`